 Slavery is endured better by the uneducated than by the educated.
 These Romans have a lot to learn about how to treat their slaves.
 I recall my grandfather reading to me about the slaves of Abyssinia.
 Then he told me his traveling stories about slaves from the Assyrian empire.
 He told me about a future Genghis Khan who never kept slaves.
 It was a future one because his ancestor was lost in time.
 That original Genghis Khan killed and ate his defeated before they could rise up and kill him or his descendants.

-Now, that Genghis Khan will not a good warrior, or so said my grandfather.
-For hating a man so, my grandfather sure did like to talk about Genghis Khan.
+Now, that Genghis Khan was not a good warrior, or so said my grandfather.
+For hating a man so, my grandfather sure did like to talk about the original Genghis Khan.
 One story I’ll never forget about the “great Khan” my grandfather used to say.
 He only told it to me after I had become a doctor, and had healed the requisite number of patients before being allowed my own practice.

 After one great battle, Genghis Khan had had his fill of blood lust, then women lust from the virgins.
 Then he bought in the family of the General.
 Seeing as he traveled a lot maundering and slaughtering, Khan liked families, in his own way.
 He lead the General to believe the great feast was a gift for him and his family, a reconciliation.
 So the General had been allowed to bath and be refreshed, as was his family.
 At the reception, the General stood, bowed to Genghis Khan, and offered his daughter as a bride, a bridge of enemies made friends.
 Khan had looked at the daughter.
 Measured the father.
 Decided the girl would be a bride because he wanted her father’s blood in his family line.

 Khan thanked the General, offered him wine to drink.
 When everyone had finished their drink, the Khan spoke.
 Dread was a mild word for such moments.
-Even Khan’s soldiers dreaded for they never knew which way his lusts would blow, which way his heart would be silenced into sleep.
+Even Khan’s soldiers dreaded such moments for they never knew which way his lusts would blow, which way his heart would be silenced into sleep.

 “For this gift of a bride,” the Great Khan decreed, “your family will be spared.
 Spared their lives, so they may give me children – all of them.
 You too shall be spared – from slavery.”